ExplorerOL/EyesGuard_v2/readme.md

 ## About EyesGuard
 Program EyesGuard helps you to keep vision in order.
 It reminds about necessity to have a break during long work and informs about the start and the end of the break.

+EyesGuard is distributed under GPL v3 licence.
 By for now it is tested with Python 3.11 and Windows 10.

+You can find more info about EyesGuard at [www.eyesguard.ru](www.eyesguard.ru).

 Command to start app while developing:
 ```